ajeetraina/mcp-portal/docs/labs/database-operations-lab.md

 docker ai "Find the average salary by department and identify which department has the highest average salary.
 Format the results as a markdown table."
 ```

-> 💡 **Tip**
-> You can ask Gordon AI to format results in various ways, such as tables, lists, or even generate visualizations with descriptions.
+**Tip:** You can ask Gordon AI to format results in various ways, such as tables, lists, or even generate visualizations with descriptions.

----

-## 🖥️ Step 5: Set Up PostgreSQL for Advanced Operations
+## Step 5: Set Up PostgreSQL for Advanced Operations

 For more advanced database operations, let's add PostgreSQL to our environment.
 First, we'll start a PostgreSQL container with our sample data: